nuex/note/README.md

 note
 ====

-`note` is a program for storing, retrieving, and searching for notes. `note` can accept input from stdin or the editor defined in `$VISUAL`.
+note is a program for storing, retrieving, and searching for notes. note can accept input from stdin or an editor defined by `$VISUAL`.

+## Installation

+    curl -silent -G https://raw.github.com/nuex/note/master/note > ~/bin/note
+    chmod +x ~/bin/note

 ## Usage